-Microsoft wanted to give control of the system back to users and said that it had got very compelling and overwhelming feedback that Windows 10 had seized complete control of the PC when it wanted to install and download updates.
+Microsoft wanted to give control of the system back to users and said that it got overwhelming feedback that Windows 10 had seized complete control of the PC when the OS forcefully wanted to install and download updates.

 These updates were more often than not at inconvenient times, such as while delivering reports or presentations.
-The manual scheduling of these updates marks a major change in the company policy as users will soon have the freedom to schedule the updates per their convenience.
+The manual scheduling of these updates marks a major change in the company policy as users will soon have the freedom to schedule the updates.

-The new "Restart" button is also expected to be integrated in all versions of the Windows 10.
-Post the update, even the most basic version of Windows 10 will get this new feature, which will enable users to snooze or restart the update whenever they want.
+The new "Restart" button is also expected to be integrated with all versions of the Windows 10, and even the most basic version of Windows 10 will get this new feature.

 Windows 10 will also increase the amount of "active hours" for the update's installation from 12 to 18.
 Scheduled updates will not take place during these allotted active hours.
 This feature was first introduced in the anniversary update of Windows.

-Microsoft asserts that users will encounter lesser reboots in the future, which will decrease the possibility of an update being installed untimely.
+Microsoft also asserts that users will encounter fewer reboots in the future, which will decrease the possibility of an update being untimely installed.